nokia/LearningStore/web/README.md

 * `Mapping`: the list of customizable attributes for a store single item.
 * `defaultIcon`: the URL of a default Icon for all items (collection and single element).
 * `trackingID`: the Google Analytics tracking ID (optional)

+## Where to start?
+The first steps are to:
+* edit the file `web/public/store.json` to define the name, menu, carousel and home page of the new store.
+* edit the file `web/src/config.js` to define the attributes that define a store item (cf. `Mapping` above).
+Change the default icon as well.
+* edit the content of the store (see [Content Edition]("EDITION.md") for more information).
+This is the **main** task!
+* edit the html file `web/public/index.html` file to change the browser tab icon (favicon.ico).

+## Images
+We recommend that images (Icons) are stored in a directory under the directory where the store json file is installed (`public/img` in the example).